December 11, 2015

 In the past, we’ve written about online job scams to protect Working Solutions agents and applicants.

-Today, we’re writing about it again in order to protect you—and our reputation as a legitimate work-at-home company.
+We’re writing about it again in order to protect you—and our reputation as a legitimate work-at-home company.

-With this unfortunate incident, we believe it’s worthwhile to repeat an earlier blog on job scams, featuring advice from reporter Laura Shin of Forbes.
+It’s worthwhile to repeat an earlier blog on job scams, featuring advice from reporter Laura Shin of Forbes.

 She writes: “So many of us wish we could work from home.
 But with work-from-home scams taking the top spot for Internet crimes… we’re understandably wary of such offers.”